 Paris, March 30, 2020 – 5.45 pm CEST

-CARMAT (FR0010907956, ALCAR), the designer and developer of the world’s most advanced total artificial heart (TAH), aiming to provide a therapeutic alternative for people suffering from end-stage biventricular heart failure, announces that the French National Authority for Health (HAS) has deemed the CARMAT TAH eligible with observations to start a clinical study in France as part of the Forfait Innovation program.
+CARMAT (FR0010907956, ALCAR), the designer and developer of the world’s most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from end-stage biventricular heart failure, informs its shareholders that the annual general meeting (AGM) of March 30, 2020 was able to deliberate, quorum having been reached.

 Given the ongoing restrictions associated with the COVID-19 context, CARMAT’s Shareholders’ Meeting was held behind closed doors and streamed online.
 This AGM approved all the resolutions tabled, with the exception of the 30th resolution, which was rejected on the recommendation of the Board of Directors.

 Mr. André Muller is appointed as an Independent Director

 The Company’s shareholders notably ratified the appointment of Mr. André Muller as an Independent Director.
 Mr. Muller will bring his extensive experience within the health sector as a Chief Financial Officer, Director and investor to CARMAT’s Board of Directors.
 He was notably Chief Financial Officer of Actelion, a Swiss biotechnology company acquired by American pharmaceutical group Johnson & Johnson for USD 30 billion in 2017.
 He also contributed to the creation, and led the IPO, of Idorsia Ltd, the spin-off comprising Actelion’s clinical R&D activities.

 The Board of Directors thus now consists of 10 members, 6 of them independent.

 At this stage, the impact of the COVID-19 pandemic is expected to be limited